Apple Cider Donuts Recipe

 Oven baked donuts never excited me in the past.
 “A donut isn’t a donut unless it is fried,” I thought.

 Well, I’m officially a baked donut convert!
-Don’t get me wrong, I still love the fried version – you must try my spudnuts!
-But, these taste just as good as the fried ones and you don’t need to mess with a deep fryer!
+Don’t get me wrong, I still love the fried version, but these taste just as good as the fried ones and you don’t need to mess with a deep fryer!

 I love how both of these pans make really small treats!
 I’ve even used donuts made in the donut pan to top my coffee cupcakes.